-Thank you to Netgalley and Curiosity Quills Press for an early edition of this book in exchange for my honest review.
+Thank you to Netgalley and HQ Digital for an early copy of this book in exchange for an honest review!
+It is appreciated.

 Lately it is taking me ages to get through books.
 Normally I am a speed reader but since our move to Sweden I’ve had very little time or energy to get through these books as I am trying to settle and find a job so I must apologise for the lack of blogs.
 I do have some good books coming up for review!
 I just need to get them finished (See Goodreads for any of the books coming up :D)

 The Doll House is told through four different points of view.

 - Corinne.
 A young woman who is going through IVF.
 It has been unsuccessful several times and she is praying that it is third time lucky.
 She grows envious and annoyed at other people with children and cannot understand why she is having such trouble.
 Corinne is the first to start finding pieces of her and her sister’s doll house at her apartment.
 At first, she thinks nothing of it but soon things start to turn sinister and Corinne’s life starts to shatter around her.